Standard Libraries

 [docs] def shift_by_swap(self, swap_id): """ check if a shift is needed during swap May occur for special WP in the I/A/B/C/F cases e.g., in space group 71 (Immm), the permutation 4j(1/2,0,0.2) -> (0.2,0,1/2) -> 4f(0.7,1/2,0) it requires a shift of (0.5,0.5,0.5) """ wp, shift = self.wp.swap_axis(swap_id) return shift

 [docs] def equivalent_set(self, tran, indices): """ Transform the wp to another equivalent set.
-Needs to update both wp and positions Args: tran: affine matrix indices: the list of transformed wps """ self.position = SymmOp(tran).operate(self.position) self.position -= np.floor(self.position) self.wp = self.wp.equivalent_set(indices[self.wp.index]) #update the wp index self.site_symm = site_symm( self.wp.symmetry_m[0], self.wp.number, dim=self.wp.dim ) self.update()
+Needs to update both wp and positions Args: tran: affine matrix indices: the list of transformed wps """ self.position = SymmOp(tran).operate(self.position) self.position -= np.floor(self.position) self.wp = self.wp.equivalent_set( indices[self.wp.index]) # update the wp index self.site_symm = self.wp.site_symm # update the site symmetry self.update()

 [docs] def update(self, pos=None, reset_wp=False): """ Used to generate coords from self.position """ if pos is None: pos = self.position if reset_wp: self.wp.ops = Group(self.wp.number)[self.wp.index].ops self.coords = self.wp.apply_ops(pos) self.position = self.coords[0]

 [docs] def check_with_ws2(self, ws2, lattice, tm, same_group=True): """ Given two Wyckoff sites, checks the inter-atomic distances between them.
-Args: ws2: a different Wyckoff_site object (will always return False if two identical WS's are provided) lattice: a 3x3 cell matrix same_group: whether or not the two WS's are in the same structure.
-Default value True reduces the calculation cost Returns: True if all distances are greater than the allowed tolerances.
-False if any distance is smaller than the allowed tolerance """ # Ensure the PBC values are valid if self.PBC != ws2.PBC: raise ValueError("PBC values do not match between Wyckoff sites") # Get tolerance tol = tm.get_tol(self.specie, ws2.specie) # Symmetry shortcut method: check only some atoms if same_group is True: # We can either check one atom in WS1 against all WS2, or vice-versa # Check which option is faster if self.multiplicity > ws2.multiplicity: coords1 = [self.coords[0]] coords2 = ws2.coords else: coords1 = [ws2.coords[0]] coords2 = self.coords # Calculate distances dm = distance_matrix(coords1, coords2, lattice, PBC=self.PBC) # Check if any distances are less than the tolerance if (dm < tol).any(): return False else: return True # No symmetry method: check all atomic pairs else: dm = distance_matrix(ws1.coords, ws2.coords, lattice, PBC=ws1.PBC) # Check if any distances are less than the tolerance if (dm < tol).any(): return False else: return True
+Args: - ws2: a different WP object (will always return False if two identical WS's are provided) - lattice: a 3x3 cell matrix - same_group: whether or not two WS's are in the same structure.
+Default value True reduces the calculation cost Returns: True or False """ # Ensure the PBC values are valid if self.PBC != ws2.PBC: raise ValueError("PBC values do not match between Wyckoff sites") # Get tolerance tol = tm.get_tol(self.specie, ws2.specie) # Symmetry shortcut method: check only some atoms if same_group is True: # We can either check one atom in WS1 against all WS2, or vice-versa # Check which option is faster if self.multiplicity > ws2.multiplicity: coords1 = [self.coords[0]] coords2 = ws2.coords else: coords1 = [ws2.coords[0]] coords2 = self.coords # Calculate distances dm = distance_matrix(coords1, coords2, lattice, PBC=self.PBC) # Check if any distances are less than the tolerance return not (dm < tol).any() # No symmetry method: check all atomic pairs else: dm = distance_matrix( self.wp.coords, ws2.coords, lattice, PBC=self.PBC) # Check if any distances are less than the tolerance return not (dm < tol).any()

 [docs] def substitute_with_single(self, ele): """ chemical substitution with another element Args: ele (str): e.g. 'Zn' """ self.specie = ele return self